0xNineteen/blog.md/mev-v2/index.md

 # PEV: Protocol Extractable Value (/Protocol-level MEV)

-**tldr;** if protocols record requests and then execute the requests in batches with a specific ordering (instead of immediately processing each instruction) based on an auction system (where the winner of the auction can be the highest bidder or the bidder with the largest amount of the protocol's token) then they can enable protocol-extractable value (PEV).
-This value is taken away from validators/nodes and given directly to the protocols which can go directly back to the protocol's dao, treasury, or users.
+**tldr;** currently, most protocols process requests immediately, but if protocols record requests and then execute the requests in batches with a specific ordering based on an auction system (where the winner of the auction can be the highest bidder or the bidder with the largest amount of the protocol's token) then they can enable protocol-extractable value (PEV).
+This value is taken away from validators/nodes and can be given directly to the protocols which can go directly back to the protocol's dao, treasury, or users.

----

 ## Introduction